sgaabdu4/cake_it_app/NOTES.md

 - **Now**: Cache first strategy with SharedPreferences

 ### Testing
-- 26 tests because I believe in testing things properly
+- 16 tests passed - I haven't added integration tests due to package constraints
 - Good test coverage for confidence in changes
-- All green with zero warnings

 ### Performance
 - Smart caching so it doesn't overload the API